 1996: A feasibility study was completed in April, 1996.

 1996-2000: An environmental impact report/study was published by Glamis Gold.

 2012: Project optioned to Delta Gold.
 An historic NI 43-101 compliant preliminary economic assessment report was completed in October, 2012**.
 The accompanying resource estimate was based on 349 holes totalling 59,450 metres.
 Historic mineral resources and economic analyses are not supported by compliant NI 43-101 technical report and should not be relied upon until they can be supported by a compliant technical report.

 2013: The optioned project was returned to Goldcorp Inc. (then owner of the project) in a recessionary gold price environment in 2013.

 2017: Kore Mining Ltd. acquires 100% of the Imperial project from Goldcorp Inc.

-The Company expects to update the economic study on this project in 2019 in accordance with its permitting timetable.
+The Company expects to update the economic study on this project in accordance with its permitting timetable.

 Geologic Setting & Mineralization

 The project area is underlain by a sequence of Jurassic age gneisses and schists.
 The overlaying stratigraphy is made up of fanglomerates and alluvium that vary in thickness from 10 to 700 feet (“ft”) and cover 95% of the project area.
 Gold mineralization occurs primarily within hematitic and limonitic altered breccias, microfractures, and gouge zones developed in the host biotite gneiss and sericite gneiss units.